StevenBlack/intl/readme.md

 <tr>
 <td><strong>The text returned from CMONTH() varies with the localized version of VFP.</strong></td>
 <td><p>CMONTH()returns the name of the month from a given date or datetime expression.</p>
-<p><strong>Internationalization Gotcha:</strong> the language of the returned string comes from vfp, so you cannot independently control the language of what's returned.</p></td>
+<p><strong>Internationalization Gotcha:</strong> the language of the returned string comes from VFP, so you cannot independently control the language of what's returned.</p></td>
 </tr>
 </tbody>
 </table>